Arquisoft/wichat_en3a/README.md

 You can use also services like Mongo Altas for running a Mongo database in the cloud.

+You have to change the spring properties file of each service to use localhost URLs instead of Docker ones.

 Then you have to launch all the services manually (using some IDE or Maven and Java from the command line)

 After all the components are launched, the app should be available in localhost in port 8000.